 Amantubillah Palace is located in Kelurahan Pulau Pedalaman, District of Mempawah Timur, Pontianak Regency, West Kalimantan Province.

 Access to Amantubillah Palace

 Mempawah is about 67 km north of Pontianak City.
 From Supadio Airport or Pontianak Bus Terminal, visitors can take a taxi, travel and bus to City of Mempawah.
 From Mempawah City, Amantubillah Palace is about 10 km away.
 Visitors can access the palace around the Sebukit Rama area by bus or other transportation.

 Accommodation and facilities

-Around the Amantubillah Palace there are mosque facilities, lodging places, food stalls, and kiosks.
+Around the Amantubillah Palace, there are mosque facilities, hotels, food stalls, and kiosks.
 The road to the palace is asphalted smoothly, making it easier for visitors who use two-wheeled vehicles and four-wheeled vehicles to access them.

 You may also like: